 Lynn Hershman Leeson, Seduction of a Cyborg, 1994 (still).
 Video, sound, color; 5:52 min.
-Courtesy the artist; Anglim Gilbert Gallery, San Francisco; and Bridget Donahue Gallery, New York
+Courtesy the artist; Altman Siegel, San Francisco; and Bridget Donahue, New York.

 Second Floor Visit Us